Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

 As a third example, let's suppose a student sets up a spreadsheet as a job application tracker.
 This may have a column for the company they are applying to, a second column for the application deadline, and a check box for whether they have submitted the application.
 One week before the application is due, it might be useful to get an email notification stating that their deadline is coming up, but only if they haven't submitted the application already.
-As before, code to perform such actions, which would be placed in a spreadsheet-bound script, is provided below.
+As before, code to perform such actions is provided in \hyperref[appendix-a]{Appendix A} (Example 4).